 2 Principal Investigators

 Professor Allan Zhao is a State Specially Recruited Expert, the Chief Scientist of China’s "973" Project.
 His lab is primarily focused on the research of obesity and diabetes, as well as the pathogenesis and treatment of metabolic diseases and cancers.
-Before returning to China, Professor Zhao was a tenured faculty in the Cell Biology and Physiology Department at the University of Pittsburgh.
+Before returning to China, Professor Zhao was a tenured faculty in the Department of Cell Biology and Physiology at the University of Pittsburgh.
 His research findings have been published in such journals as Nature Medicine, Nature Neuroscience, Neuron, PNAS, Diabetes, JCI, JBC, Endocrinology.
 His research works have been supported by Chinese NSFC, Chinese Ministry of Science and Technology, Guangdong Pearl River Innovative Team grant, Jiangsu Specially Endowed Scholar grant, and Jiangsu Scientific Innovative Team.
 In the US, his work has also been supported by NIH Research Project Grant Program (R01), American Diabetes Association (ADA), American Heart Association (AHA) and other institutes.

-Professor Li, Fanghong is a State Specially Recruited Expert.
+Professor Fanghong Li is a State Specially Recruited Expert.
 She is the first core member of the Guangdong Pearl River Innovation Talent Team.
 Professor Li Fanghong is a US Board-certified pathologist who specialized in gynecological pathology.
 Her main research interests are focused on the molecular mechanism underlying the development of obesity, diabetes and cancer.
-Before returning to China, Professor Li Fanghong was a pathologist in the Department of Pathology, School of Medicine, Johns Hopkins University.
+Before returning to China, Professor Fanghong Li was a pathologist in the Department of Pathology, School of Medicine, Johns Hopkins University.
 Her research findings have been published in Nature Medicine, American Journal of Surgical Pathology, American Journal of Physiology, Journal of Biological Chemistry, Journal of Bone and Mineral Research, International Journal of Surgical Pathology, etc.